riseshia/fubura/README.md

 # fubura

-fubura is the CLI for managing Step Function state with EventBridge scheduler at once.
+fubura is the CLI for managing Step Function states with EventBridge Scheduler at once.
-Consider it as a specialized terraform with EventBridge. fubura aims not to have cache of remote state, so it tries to fetch all resources on every apply and plan, which is only difference with terraform.
+Consider it as a specialized terraform with Step function & EventBridge Scheduler.

+## Features

+- Similar schema to AWS resource API
+- Write configuration in Jsonnet, which gives us more flexibility than plain JSON

+## Why fubura?

+- Need low cost job scheduler implemented with Step Function, EventBridge, and ECS
+- Need the better way to handle state machine definition than terraform

+## Why not fubura?

+- Need few, carefully crafted complex state machine
+- Want to handle all resources(including resources call by state machine, scheduler dlq, etc) in one place

 ## Install

+### Homebrew (macOS and Linux)

 XXX: to be supported